elmahio/documentation/docs/cli-deployments.md

   elmahio deployments create [options]

 Options:
   --apiKey <apiKey>               An API key with permission to execute the command.
-If omitted,
+If omitted, the
-                                  the key stored via 'elmahio login' is used.
+                                  ELMAHIO_API_KEY environment variable is used, falling back to the key stored via 'elmahio login'.
   --version <version> (REQUIRED)  The version number of this deployment --created <created>             When was this deployment created in UTC --description <description>     Description of this deployment